ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 5. [HAL toolkit](https://github.com/glennhickey/hal).
 To install the HAL toolkit, you must also have the [sonLib](https://github.com/benedictpaten/sonLib) repository in the same parent directory.
 Compile sonLib first, then compile hal.
 Once hal is compiled, you need to have the binaries on your path.
 6. [wiggletools](https://github.com/Ensembl/WiggleTools).
 Used to combine RNA-seq expression in assembly hubs.
 7. [sambamba](https://github.com/lomereiter/sambamba/releases).
 Used to name sort faster than samtools for hints building.
-8. [exonerate].
+8. [exonerate](https://www.ebi.ac.uk/about/vertebrate-genomics/software/exonerate).
 Used for protein alignments in hints building.

 ### Conda/bioconda